 My Design Approach

-And yet, unlike fine art, a website must have goals to accomplish beyond aesthetics.
-What does your website mean for your business?
+Unlike fine art, a digital product must have goals to accomplish beyond aesthetics.
+What does your product mean for your business?

 - A marketing site communicates a message and gathers leads.

 - A political site voices political views or campaign.

 - An e-commerce app sells goods and services.

 With your goals is in place, we determine the measure of the success of your product.
 The design, then, will be directed towards achieving the goals by improving the user experience — typically by conducting user research, usability testing, heuristic evaluation, and analytics.